 4. There’s No Money in Selling Under-65 Health Plans

-With ACA, commissions are earned per household member, per month and can add up quickly.
+With ACA, commissions are typically earned per household member, per month and can add up quickly.

 Even if tax credits lower your client’s monthly premiums, you’ll still collect the full commission.
 Your commission is yours whether the client requires a lot of attention or simply a few check-ins!